Asian shares mixed on US-China tensions, Wall Street gains

 Confirmed coronavirus cases have been surging recently across Japan, especially in urban areas like Tokyo and Fukuoka, raising worries people weren't staying home or social distancing enough.
 Critics say the government has been sending out conflicting messages, encouraging people to travel and spend with a “GoTo” campaign offering discounts at hotels and resorts while also saying they should avoid unnecessary risks.

-Benchmark U.S. crude oil lost 21 cents to $40.06 a barrel in electronic trading on the New York Mercantile Exchange.
-It rose 35 cents to settle at $40.27 a barrel on Friday.
-Brent crude fell 13 cents to $43.39 a barrel.
+Benchmark U.S. crude oil lost 28 cents to $39.99 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude fell 24 cents to $43.28 a barrel.